JingZhai63/VCmicrobiome.jl/docs/Dataformats.md

 # Output file

-Output file is a flat file that contains p-values and other information for each phenotypes under certain testing scheme.
+Output file is a flat file that contains _p_-values and other information for each phenotypes under certain testing scheme.
 In output file, each line represents for one phenotype in phenotypes file(the first line is the header).